awaelchli/lightning-examples/examples/gpt/README.md

 - Model Size: ~1.4 B parameters
 - Mixed Precision (AMP)
 - Python code: [train.py](train.py)
-- Numbers are average over 100 iterations of training.
+- Numbers are averages over 100 iterations of training.
 Listed batch size is per GPU.

 In all experiments below, we shard the transformer block evenly across all GPU using the `transformer_auto_wrap_policy` from PyTorch.
 The GPU usage was measured and averaged across all GPUs.